Alipiri to Ananda Nilayam (Ascent to Heaven)

 Devotees willing to take a trek along the footpath take the sandals of the Lord kept in the temple and circumambulate the Garbhagriha.

-The pathway that was used before might have been of a rough hue and chiseled here and there.
+The pathway that was used before might have been of a rough hue and chiselled here and there.
 This Prince constructed it afresh using cut stones and it went up to agra gopura– namala gopuram – (This Gali gopuram was renovated in the 21st century)

 Divya Darshan Tokens